-Havarti goes perfectly with asparagus and chicken and together with the salty prosciutto, it’s a great combination of flavours.
+Havarti goes perfectly with asparagus and chicken is perfect with salty prosciutto.
+All wrapped up together and it’s a great combination of flavours!

 Any time I stuff chicken with cheese, I know some of it is going to cook out, so I chose my cast-iron skillet for this one, so that I could enjoy the lovely, crispy cheese that cooks out.
 If you have a cast-iron skillet, I highly recommend it.
 If not, any oven-proof baking dish is fine.
 I think it goes without saying though that you shouldn’t leave behind the cheese that escapes when enjoying this dish :)